Visit Us

 Activities

-• hiking, mountain biking, and horseback riding on the County of San Diego’s Sweetwater River Trail and Par Four Trail;
+• Hiking, mountain biking, and horseback riding on the County of San Diego’s Sweetwater River Trail and Par Four Trail.

-• ranger-led programs and events!
+• Ranger-led programs and public events.

 Wildlife & Habitat

-The San Diego National Wildlife Refuge supports an extremely diverse assemblage of habitat types and species.
-More than 14 species are currently listed as threatened or endangered, including some species addressed in the San Diego Multiple Species Conservation Program (MSCP).
-Although a comprehensive wildlife inventory has not yet been completed for the refuge; however, various surveys have been conducted over the years for different portions of the Refuge.
-More information about the wildlife present on the Refuge is provided in the Comprehensive Conservation Plan.
+San Diego National Wildlife Refuge supports an exceptionally diverse range of habitats and species.
+More than 14 species found here are listed as threatened or endangered, including several addressed in the San Diego Multiple Species Conservation Program (MSCP).

 Trails